-Fig. 3.2: Changes in PDF and CDF of ideal serial (left) and ideal parallel (right) acting iid elements assuming $X_1 \sim 2$ pLND; variation of CoV[ $X_1$ ]; E[ $X_1$ ] = 30, with $X_1$ as characteristic at M, N = 1
+Fig. 3.2: Changes in PDF and CDF of ideal serial (left) and ideal parallel (right) acting iid elements assuming $X_1 \sim 2$ pLND; variation of CoV[X_1]; E[X_1] = 30, with X_1 as characteristic at M, N = 1

-In the special case of iid elements the reliabilities $P(R_s)$ and failure probabilities $P(R_f)$ tend in the limiting case with $M, N \rightarrow \infty$ to the corresponding statistical models of extreme value theory (see section 2.6.2).
+In the special case of iid elements the reliabilities $P(R_s)$ and failure probabilities $P(R_f)$ tend in the limiting case with $M, N \to \infty$ to the corresponding statistical models of extreme value theory (see section 2.6.2).

 Reliabilities and failure probabilities of perfect serial and parallel systems provide bounds for calculation and judgement of probabilities of more complex systems which can only be estimated by simulations and / or under certain constraints.
 Nevertheless, these trivial bounds are very inefficient for most practical calculations enabling strict restricted evidence in reliability calculations.
 Improved bounds are for example discussed and given in GOLLWITZER (1986) with references on RACKWITZ (1978), DITLEVSEN (1979A,B), HOHENBICHLER (1980), GOLLWITZER AND RACKWITZ (1983) and others.
 It has to be noted that the requirement of iid variables fails already if for example reliabilities are calculated based on stochastic modelled action and resistance variables (GOLLWITZER, 1986).
-Some examples of changes in PDF and CDF of ideal serial and parallel systems of iid elements with $X \sim 2pLND$ are given in Fig. 3.2.
+Some examples of changes in PDF and CDF of ideal serial and parallel systems of iid elements with $X \sim 2$ pLND are given in Fig. 3.2.

-Fig. 3.3: Safety index $\beta$ in dependency of system type, system size and magnitude of equicorrelation between interacting system elements based on reliability calculations by means of second order reliability method (SORM); adopted from GOLLWITZER (1986)
+Fig. 3.3: Safety index β in dependency of system type, system size and magnitude of equicorrelation between interacting system elements based on reliability calculations by means of second order reliability method (SORM); adopted from GOLLWITZER (1986)

 The comparison between the distribution of element characteristics and that of systems not only changes in location and shape.
 There is also a decrease in statistical spread and a distinctive influence on the reliability of these systems given.
-Therefore Fig. 3.3 provides a comparison of reliabilities by comparing safety index $\beta$ of given systems depending on the system action, system size and the magnitude of equicorrelation between interacting elements (see GOLLWITZER, 1986).
-As already discussed in GOLLWITZER (1986) it can be observed that serial system actions show only minor influence in case of a certain dependency, roughly only above $\rho \approx 0.70$ and larger system size and correlation.
+Therefore Fig. 3.3 provides a comparison of reliabilities by comparing safety index β of given systems depending on the system action, system size and the magnitude of equicorrelation between interacting elements (see GOLLWITZER, 1986).
+As already discussed in GOLLWITZER (1986) it can be observed that serial system action shows only minor influence in case of a certain dependency, roughly only above $\rho \approx 0.70$ and larger system size.
+In contrast, parallel acting systems show distinctive dependency on system size and correlation.
 Thus comprehensive knowledge of RSDM and correlation structure of elements is in particular decisive for accurate modelling of parallel system action.